How To Value Your Motorbike

 Bikers Know Best

 This is a method that seems quite obvious but not many people actually put this into action.
-Who better to ask for help and advice then fellow bikers?
+Who better to ask for help and advice than fellow bikers?
 You could access a wealth of information if you get lucky and start talking to the right people.

 There are a few ways of doing this, the easiest would be forums.
-We would recommend getting on as many forums as you can which are specific to your bike, and putting the question out there – what’s my motorcycle worth?
-Upload some photos, list the mileage, condition, any dents or scratches and so on – be honest and clear about the bike.
-The people you’re asking don’t have any invested interest, they won’t benefifromon your bike sale so you can feel safe with the information they offer you.
+We would recommend getting on as many forums as you can which are specific to your bike, and putting the question out there - what's my motorcycle worth?
+Upload some photos, list the mileage, condition, any dents or scratches and so on - be honest and clear about the bike.
+The people you’re asking don’t have an invested interest, they won’t benefit from your bike sale so you can feel safe with the information they offer you.
 There are forums for every type of bike available; the members will have great personal experience of buying and selling bikes, meaning they would be able to suggest an asking price.
 You of course need to do your own checks on the market, but this is another way of reaching a large audience quickly for some advice.

 It’s not just about the internet.
 Are there any motorcycle events coming up that you wish to attend?
 Perfect!
-It will be full of other bikers, manufactures, expects and sales man.
-At biking even,ts you can chat to people really easily, as most people are there for the love of their hobby and want to talk about it!
+It will be full of other bikers, manufactures, expects and salesman.
+At biking events, you can chat to people really easily, as most people are there for the love of their hobby and want to talk about it!
 Take some photos of your bike, and see what others think.
 You have nothing to lose and many opinions to gain.

 Dealership can be a really useful resource when price checking, and it doesn’t take too much effect either!
 Call as many motorcycle dealerships as you can, email photos of your bike and as ever – compare and contrast.

-Each dealer will offer different price but should all should be around a similar mark.
+Each dealer will offer a different price but should all should be around a similar mark.
 The motorcycle valuation is based on many different factors such as: